os-climate/witness-core/documentation/witness_coarse/process.md

 $$\text{utility per capita (year)} = f \left(\frac{\text{quantity per capita (year)}}{\text{quantity per capita (year start)}} \right)$$

-> This saturation function is an S-curve, whose parameters has been fine-tuned, but can be tweeked based on your preferences.
+> This saturation function is an S-curve, whose parameters have been fine-tuned, but can be tweeked based on your preferences.

-#### Consumption per capita in Witness
+##### Consumption per capita in Witness

 Consumption $C$ is the part of the net output not invested, namely:
 $$C = Q - I$$